medic/cht-interoperability/README.md

 1. Run `./startup.sh init` to start-up the docker containers on the first run or after calling `./startup.sh destroy`.
 Use `./startup.sh up` for subsequent runs after calling `init` without calling `destroy`.

 ### OpenHIM Admin Console
+1. Visit http://localhost:9000 and login with the following credentials email: `interop@openhim.org` and password: `interop-password`.
+The default User username for OpenHIM is `interop@openhim.org` and password is `interop-password`.
+The default Client username is `interop-client` and password is `interop-password`.

+1. Visit http://localhost:5988 to access the CHT web application.
+The username is `admin` and password is `password`.

 1. Visit the OpenHIM Admin Console at http://localhost:9000 and login with the following credentials: email - `interop@openhim.org` and password - `interop-password`.
 The default User username for OpenHIM is `interop@openhim.org` and password is `interop-password`.
 The default Client username is `interop-client` and password is `interop-password`.